HtewechIheb/ENICarthage-GDSC-Web-Development-Track/Lesson4 - JavaScript Programming Fundamentals/lesson.md

 ## **Classes (ES6)**

-We've already learned how to create objects in JavaScript, but classes offer a more efficient way to create objects that share the same structure (blueprint).
+We've already learned how to create objects using object literals in JavaScript, but classes offer a more efficient way to create objects that share the same structure (blueprint).

 Suppose we are working on an internal employee management application for a company and we want to create an object for each employee: